Defence Explosive Factory Maribyrnong: World War II

 As anticipated, the outbreak of World War II led to a massive increase in the demand for explosives and a need for the construction of new factories in Australia to meet the demand.
 One of the main challenges in expanding the military explosives industry was to provide properly trained technical staff to run the new factories.
 In the words of David Paver Mellor's World War II Australian official history volume, The Role of Science and Industry, "It was here that the Maribyrnong Explosives Factory played a role for which it had long been planned.
 It possessed the only body of officers trained in the manufacture of military explosives and experienced in the techniques of filling ammunition.
 For the first half of the war it was the school to which staff recruited for the new factories were sent for training.
 Maribyrnong provided the managers for these factories and also the background of practical experience which enabled them to turn out products meeting the stringent requirements of service specifications."
 As the largest and longest established explosives factory in Australia, the EFM, now under the management of Arthur Albert Topp, also played the leading part in the research and development of new munitions and manufacturing processes.
 Again in Mellor's words, these were "...to a very large extent... pioneered, developed and brought into production at Maribyrnong.
 The range and diversity of manufacture and filling at this factory was unapproached by any other factory in the British Commonwealth, for it made and filled almost every type of ammunition".
-The expansion of the war effort led to the construction of other armaments and munitions factories based on the processes developed at EFM Maribyrnong, including the Salisbury Explosives Factory in South Australia completed in 1940.
+The expansion of the war effort led to the construction of other armaments and munitions factories based on the processes developed at EFM, including the Salisbury Explosives Factory in South Australia completed in 1940.